 I felt as if I was only seen through this one lens and that it was the only one that mattered.
 Let’s be honest, boys didn’t care about the books I read.
 The problem was that I carried that perception with me years later.
 I felt like people couldn’t see past the first layer.
 That they thought I couldn’t put two words together.
 It became a self-fulfilling prophecy, as I found myself at a loss of words with everybody.
 I didn’t feel worthy of anything else and started doubting that anyone even cared to look past it.
 My Social Anxiety amplified.

 And with that, imposter syndrome also made an appearance.
 I believed I got every job based on my looks instead of my skills.
 I also felt as if I was a trophy in all the relationships I found myself in.
 It was agonizing.
 I had no confidence in myself whatsoever, and that’s probably the most interesting part of it all because we expect people who are deemed “beautiful” to walk around with high self-esteem.
 Unfortunately, the words we associate ourselves with end up being our reality.

 I wanted people to see me as an intellectual.
 But the more I tried to sound like one, the more I failed.

-Beauty impacts us all differently, but at the end of the day, we’re all shaped by the thoughts that come with it and the stories we create around it.
+Beauty impacts us all differently, but we’re all shaped by the thoughts that come with it and the stories we create around it at the end of the day.

-If you’re running into this challenge, of not being able to overlook the whole concept of beauty and what your expectations are of yourself in relation to it, I want to give you three things to think about.
-I wish I knew these things when I was younger, in order to spare myself unnecessary pain and suffering.
-I allowed too many people to have a say in how I see myself, spurring extremely low confidence for many years.
+If you’re running into this challenge of not being able to overlook the whole concept of beauty and what your expectations are of yourself in relation to it, I want to give you three things to think about.
+I wish I knew these things when I was younger to spare myself unnecessary pain and suffering.
+I allowed too many people to have a say in how I see myself, spurring shallow confidence for many years.
 I’m still recovering from those days.
 That’s how much of an impact it had on my social anxiety.

 So, whatever side you find yourself on, remember the following 3 points: